rivassh/rivassh/README.md

 - .NET, Ruby on Rails, Spring boot to get some ideas

 ## 🤔 I’m looking for help with :
-- crawling dashboard with actions
+- Crawling dashboard with actions
-- simple cms with github pages
+- Simple cms with github pages
-- real live chat with websocket,sse etc.
+- Real live chat with websocket,sse etc.
-- booking aggregator
+- Booking websites aggregator
 <!--
 **hmdshariati/hmdshariati** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.